 About the Author

-Jordan is frequently quoted on white collar crime and Ponzi schemes in regional and national publications such as the Wall Street Journal, the New York Times, MarketWatch, The Street, the Tampa Tribune, the Sarasota Herald Tribune, the South Florida Business Journal, and numerous other publications.
-Jordan is also a Forbes contributor, where he blogs about White Collar crime.
-Please direct any media inquiries here.
+Jordan is frequently quoted on issues relating to white collar crime and Ponzi schemes in regional and national publications such as the Wall Street Journal, the New York Times, MarketWatch, The Street, the Tampa Tribune, the Sarasota Herald Tribune, and the South Florida Business Journal.
+In addition to publishing articles on a variety of topics in Forbes and other publications, Jordan is also regularly asked to serve as a panelist or moderator on presentations relating to his practice areas.

 You can follow Jordan on Twitter at @Ponzitracker.